networknt/light-4j/docs/content/architecture/scalability.md

 ![scale_cube](/images/app_scale.png)

+The Scale Cube consists of an X, Y and Z axes – each addressing a different approach to scale a service.
+The lowest left point of the cube (coordinates X=0, Y=0 and Z=0) represents the worst case monolithic service or product identified above: a product wherein all functions exist within a single code base on a single server making use of that server’s finite resources of memory, cpu speed, network ports, mass storage, etc.

 In this model, scaling an application by running clones behind a load balancer is known as X-axis scaling.
 The other two kinds of scaling are Y-axis scaling and Z-axis scaling.
 The microservice architecture is an